-Our VP of Marketing, Sandy Schadler, recently embarked on an AmaWaterways river cruise through Southeast Europe.
-Read more below to learn about her experience, unique adventures, and her thoughts and tips on river cruising with AmaWaterways.
+Hi, I’m Sandy Schadler, Travelink’s VP of Marketing.
+I recently embarked on an AmaWaterways river cruise through Southeast Europe.
+Read more below to learn about my experience, unique adventures, and my thoughts and tips on river cruising with AmaWaterways.

 Growing up, the Iron Curtain was firmly in place over eastern Europe.
 Then, we watched it fall.
 I’ve always been culturally curious about the hidden gems inside central and southeast Europe, hoping to see how new governments have changed the lives of their citizens.
 For my birthday in May, I finally had the chance to visit this part of Europe, which is still much less traveled by Americans than its western neighbors.
 Only the major urban cities have the creature comforts we prefer and it isn’t on the Euro currency yet, but you’ll find those of us with an adventurous spirit are quite welcome.